Back in 1990, I was a first-time home buyer and scared to death.

-Unless you can able to make a cash deal, you’ll have to pay a mortgage each month.
+Unless you are able to make a cash deal, you’ll have to pay a mortgage each month.
 This means becoming pre-approved by a trusted lender.
-You’ll never know if home ownership is achievable unless you set up a meeting with a lender and . find out where to stand relative to your finances.
+You’ll never know if home ownership is achievable unless you set up a meeting with a lender and find out where you stand relative to your finances.
 Taking that first step is imperative and it’s relatively fast and painless.

 Getting a pre-approval sounds pretty scary, doesn’t it?
 As long as you have the patience and focus to gather up all the necessary documents and paperwork to provide your lender, you’ll be fine.
 Be prepared to show an ID, tax returns, pay stubs, bank statements including checking, saving, brokerage statements, 401K, IRAs, Roth, etc. It’s critical to show all sources of income as well as financial obligations.
 Assuming all the documents are in order, the pre-approval process usually goes pretty quickly and best of all, will help you determine how much home you’ll be able to afford.
-Worse case scenario will be that you’ll figure out what your financial picture looks like and the steps you’ll have to take to qualify for a loan.
+Worse case scenario will be that you’ll see what your financial picture looks like and the steps you can take to qualify for a loan in the future.